Garland ISD Harris Hill Administration Building

 Project Details

-Garland Independent School District (ISD) sought to renovate the HVAC systems of their Harris Hill Administration Building.
-This project aimed to address complaints of the building owner & occupants, including inadequate cooling, poor maintenance access, and high energy bills.
+Garland Independent School District (ISD) initiated a renovation of the HVAC systems in their Harris Hill Administration Building.
+The goal was to resolve complaints from the building owner and occupants, including inadequate cooling, poor maintenance access, and high energy costs.

-The project site included two buildings, a three-story office building and a two-story office building, connected by an enclosed walkway.
-The building spaces included offices, conference rooms, the main board room for the district, a VIP office for the superintendent, and a cafeteria space.
-The existing HVAC system was comprised of:
+The project site consisted of two buildings—a three-story office building and a two-story office building—connected by an enclosed walkway.
+The interior spaces included offices, conference rooms, the district’s main board room, a VIP office for the superintendent, and a cafeteria.

-- Single zone RTUs with electric heat for specific spaces.
+Single-zone RTUs with electric heat for designated spaces

 Mechanical Design Overview for the Garland ISD Harris Hill Administration Building

-The new design called for a 4-pipe chilled water / hot water system.
-However, the owner wanted to retain as much of the occupied space as possible.
-This presented a major design challenge, as there were no existing mechanical rooms in the facility to house chillers, boilers, air handling units, and other auxiliary equipment.
+The new design introduced a 4-pipe chilled water/hot water system.
+However, the owner emphasized the need to preserve as much occupied space as possible.
+This requirement posed a major design challenge, as the facility lacked mechanical rooms to house chillers, boilers, air handling units, and other auxiliary equipment.

-After several site visits and evaluations, the team identified a solution to the space problem:
+After several site visits and detailed evaluations, the team developed a creative solution to the space constraints:

-- A new central plant with equipment yard was built on an open space on the property.
-The central plant includes high efficiency air-cooled chillers, condensing boilers, variable primary heating water, and a primary/secondary chilled water system.
-Underground piping connects the plant to each building.
+The team also constructed a new central plant and equipment yard on an open area of the property.
+The central plant features high-efficiency air-cooled chillers, condensing boilers, a variable primary heating water system, and a primary/secondary chilled water system.
+Underground piping connects the plant to both buildings.

 Energy Efficiency